 Also see :

-You may have wondered why some aerials are mounted (or polarised) horizontally and some vertically.
+You may have wondered why some aerials are mounted (or polarised) horizontally and

 One last point to bear in mind is that vertically polarised aerials will be more

 susceptible to picking up off beam transmissions (the main cause of co-

 Virtually every TV aerial ever manufactured can be polarised horizontally or vertically.

 Unfortunately there is an inverse square law over the addition of elements to achieve more gain.
 Adding 2 elements to a dipole (to give a 3 element aerial) will give a relatively large increase in gain, but adding an extra 2 elements to an 18 element aerial will make very little difference.
 Once over 18 elements the law of diminishing returns really starts applying itself in a big way which is why we end up stocking XB16s, anything smaller wouldn`t give significantly more gain over a Yagi 18 or XB10.

 As mentioned in the section on aerial groups, one of the biggest factors determining an aerials efficiency/gain (particularly at the bottom of the band) is if it is a grouped antenna or a wideband.
 In fact there is no such thing as a “high gain” wideband aerial for the A or K group frequencies.